Canadian Sanctions Related to Sudan

 The United Nations Sudan Regulations have been subsequently updated to reflect decisions of the United Nations Security Council, most recently on June 1, 2020 to implement Resolution 2035 (2012) and to clarify the prohibitions and exemptions called for in previously implemented resolutions.

 On April 12, 2024, Canada established new sanctions regulations under the Special Economic Measures Act to address the serious conflict in Sudan.
-These new measures are targeting six individuals and entities for directly or indirectly undermining peace, security, and stability in Sudan, as well as human rights violations.
+These measures targeted six individuals and entities for directly or indirectly undermining peace, security, and stability in Sudan, as well as human rights violations.
 All are also linked with the Sudanese Armed Forces (SAF) or the Rapid Support Forces (RSF), the main parties in the ongoing conflict in Sudan.

 Canada is taking decisive action in concert with international partners by imposing these sanctions targeting malign actors linked to the conflict.
 These sanctions will also serve to align Canada’s measures with those already taken by the United States, United Kingdom, and the European Union.
 These sanctions build upon Canada’s existing sanctions in relation to Sudan imposed through the United Nations Act.